 With all the pet supplements on the market, how do you decide which are the right ones for your pet?
 A good general vitamin can provide good health maintenance, while other nutraceutical supplements target specific concerns, such as arthritis or sore joints due to aging.

 If your pet has mobility challenges, there are several key ingredients a good supplement should contain.
-These ingredients are the same ones generally found in supplements for humans suffering with sore joints or who are experiencing arthritic pain.
+These ingredients are the same ones generally found in supplements for humans suffering from sore joints or who are experiencing arthritic pain.

 Key Ingredients in Arthritis & Mobility Supplements